tarunc/intercom.io/Readme.md

 * intercom.updateTag
 ```

-See [docs](http://tarunc.github.io/intercom.io/) for complete API documentation.
+See [docs](http://tarunc.github.io/intercom.io/) for complete API documentation and the [intercom API documentation](http://docs.intercom.io/api).
 See tests for more examples.

 ## License